-Methods: We propose NeuralBoneReg, a self-supervised, surface-based framework for bone surface registration using 3D point clouds as a modality-agnostic representation.
+Methods: We propose NeuralBoneReg, an instance-specific self-supervised, surface-based framework for bone surface registration using 3D point clouds as an intermediate representation.
 NeuralBoneReg comprises two key components: an implicit neural unsigned distance field (UDF) module and a multilayer perceptron (MLP)-based registration module.
 The UDF module learns a neural representation of the preoperative bone model.
-The registration module solves both global initialization and local refinement by generating a set of transformation hypotheses to register the intraoperative point cloud with the preoperative neural UDF.
-Compared to state-of-the-art (SOTA) supervised registration, NeuralBoneReg operates in a self-supervised manner, without requiring inter-subject training data with ground truth transformations.
-We evaluated NeuralBoneReg against baseline methods on two publicly available multi-modal datasets: a CT--ultrasound dataset of the fibula and tibia (UltraBones100k) and a CT--RGB-D dataset of spinal vertebrae (SpineDepth).
-The evaluation also includes a newly introduced CT--ultrasound dataset of cadaveric subjects containing femur and pelvis (UltraBones-Hip), which will be made publicly available.
+The registration module solves both global initialization and local refinement by generating a set of transformation hypotheses to register the intraoperative point cloud with the preoperative neural UDF based on a coarse-to-fine strategy.
+Compared to state-of-the-art (SOTA) supervised registration, NeuralBoneReg operates in an instance-specific self-supervised manner, without requiring inter-subject training data with ground truth transformations.
+We evaluated NeuralBoneReg against baseline methods on two publicly available multi-modal datasets: a CT--ultrasound dataset of the fibula and tibia (UltraBones100k) and a CT-RGB-D dataset of spinal vertebrae (SpineDepth).
+The evaluation also includes a newly introduced CT--ultrasound dataset of cadaveric subjects containing femur and pelvis (UltraBonesHip), which will be made publicly available.

 Registered source point cloud: Blue; Target point cloud: Yellow